It’s been three years since a friend invited me to join a narcissistic abuse support group.

-I’d been writing a blog about God and my own questions and doubts, but this understanding of NPD healed my struggles on a new level because it helped me realize it wasn’t God who had abandoned me, it was my parents.
+I’d been writing a blog about God and my own questions and doubts, but this new understanding explained a lot of things.
+It healed my struggles on a new level because I realized God had never abandoned me.
+If you are new to understanding narcissism, here are three tips to help you thrive:

 - Find Community and Support for Your Dreams